sinclairzx81/smoke-rs/readme.md

 <a name='stream'></a>
 ## Stream&lt;T&gt;

-Stream&lt;T&gt; provides a means to generate async sequences from which a caller may listen to.
-Internally, Stream&lt;T&gt; abstracts mpsc channels and provides some composability functions to aid in data flow.
+Stream&lt;T&gt; provides a means to generate async sequences.

 <a name='creating_streams'></a>
 ### Creating Streams

-The following creates a simple sequence of numbers.
-The streams closure expects a Result&lt;(), SendError&gt; result which can be obtain from the sender.
+The following creates a stream of numbers.
-The stream ends once this closure finishes.

 ```rust
 use smoke::async::Stream;